-regularly checked and replaced, to prevent water damage to adjoining areas.
+► Water, plumbing and bathroom fittings

+Repair category 2

+Notes The sanitary fittings appear serviceable however would benefit from upgrading.
+Sections of the sealant are worn and require to be replaced.
 We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
-A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.
+A precautionary check of the areas below and adjacent to the sanitary fittings is recommended prior to purchase as these areas are prone to leakage.
+We have presumed that those areas not inspected are free of defects.